Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 The QuantizeML toolkit offers a turnkey solution to quantize a model: the `quantize <../api_reference/quantizeml_apis.html#quantizeml.models.quantize>`__ function.
-It replaces the TF-Keras layers (or custom QuantizeML layers) with quantized, integer only layers.
+It replaces the TF-Keras layers (or custom QuantizeML layers) with quantized, integer-only layers.
 The obtained quantized model is still a TF-Keras model that can be evaluated with a standard TF-Keras pipeline.